NATIONAL MINORITY DONOR AWARENESS DAY

 As part of National Minority Donor Awareness Week, National Minority Donor Awareness Day is celebrated on August 1.

-National Minority Donor Awareness Week was created to increase awareness of the need, especially among minorities, for more organ, eye and tissue donors.
-It is also a time to honor minorities who have donated and to encourage others to register as donors.
-People are also encouraged to practice good health habits in order to take better care of themselves in an attempt to reduce the number needing transplants.
+Created to increase awareness of the need, especially among minorities, for more organ, eye and tissue donors.
+Because this is a time to honor minorities who have donated and to encourage others to register as donors.
+However, people are also encouraged to practice good health habits.
+In order to take better care of themselves in an attempt to reduce the number needing transplants.

 For more information, see: http://organdonor.gov/awarenessweek/awarenessweek.html